 The work does not set out to take the sides of either argument but to document a tradition that has been part of British culture for a substantial part of its history.
-This is my first series that focuses on a more rural theme, but it does make up a chapter in my body of work, Untold Lives, which documents a number of stories from the Medway Towns in Kent.
+This is my first series that focuses on a more rural theme, but it does make up a chapter in my body of work on the Medway Towns in Kent.